-Plan Maintenance: Evaluation & Monitoring Procedures Method and Procedures Schedule Responsible Entity The PMT Leader will advertise all annual meetings in local newspapers, post invitations on the County social media pages, and post fliers at city and county buildings 30 days prior to the meetings.
+Method and Procedures Schedule Responsible Entity The PMT Leader will advertise all annual meetings in local newspapers, post invitations on the County social media pages, and post fliers at city and county buildings 30 days prior to the meetings.
 30 days prior to annual meetings Plan Maintenance Team Leader The PMT Leader is responsible for evaluating the entire plan prior to the meeting.
 Each PMT member will be asked to identify and discuss any deficiencies in the plan as it relates to their jurisdiction.
 Each PMT member will discuss their findings followed by public input and comments.
 Annually PMT Leader, PMT member for each participating jurisdiction, and Public Emerging hazards, risks, and vulnerabilities will be identified and discussed.
 PMT members are responsible for monitoring each natural hazard in their jurisdiction, and providing a written and/or verbal update on any new occurrences and emerging risks.
 The PMT Leader will seek input from participants and the public at the annual meetings by opening the meeting for public comment.
 Newly identified hazards, risks, and vulnerabilities will be assigned to a PMT member to research and monitor.
-Annually Public and all participating jurisdictions The PMT will evaluate the entirety of the planning process and written plan to ensure the HMAP remains relevant and the strategy continues to be effective.
+Annually Public and all participating jurisdictions The PMT will evaluate the mitigation goals and objectives to ensure the HMAP remains relevant and the strategy continues to be effective.
 1) PMT members will identify new projects and/or reprioritize existing strategies based on changes in their jurisdiction, emerging hazards, and shifting priorities.
 2) Mitigation strategies for the newly identified hazards, risks, and vulnerabilities will be proposed and discussed.
 3) Funding sources and multijurisdictional cooperation for new initiatives will be determined.
-4) The Plan Maintenance Team Leader will report on any suggestions for changing the whole written plan, planning, maintenance, or implementation process for the plan received by PMT members throughout the year.
-The PMT members will discuss which revisions/ suggestions they would like to implement.
 Annually PMT member for each participating jurisdiction Each participating jurisdiction will evaluate their progress implementing the mitigation strategy.
-1) Representatives will publicly discuss progress and submit written progress reports to the team leader.
-2) Completed and ongoing mitigation actions will be discussed by responsible entity.
-3) Unaddressed mitigation actions will be evaluated for relevancy and/or amended to increase feasibility.
-4) Feasibility of the mitigation strategy will be evaluated, and any necessary revisions will be proposed.
-5) The team leader will seek comment from the public after each participating jurisdiction's presentation.
+Representatives will publicly discuss progress and submit written progress reports to the team leader.
+Completed and ongoing mitigation actions will be discussed by responsible entity.
+Unaddressed mitigation actions will be evaluated for relevancy and/or amended to increase feasibility.
+Feasibility of the mitigation strategy will be evaluated, and any necessary revisions will be proposed.
+The team leader will seek comment from the public after each participating jurisdiction's presentation.
 Annually PMT, the responsible department identified in the mitigation action up for discussion, and the public.
 The PMT will develop a timeline and strategy to update the plan 18 months before it expires.
 The update strategy will include: 1) Establish entities responsible for drafting and submitting the update to TDEM 2) Send appropriate representatives to G-318 training.
 3) Determine funding needs and funding sources for plan update.
-Every 5 years PMT --- --------------- -----
+Every 5 years PMT